Vladar4/nimgame/README.md

 nimgame
 =======

-Simple 2D game engine for Nimrod language.
+Simple 2D game engine for Nim language.

-*Tested with official 0.9.0 Nimrod release.*
+**Deprecaded** since sdl2 came out.
+Still works and could be used for reference, though.